Dritchie3/noteTaker/README.md

 # Unit 11 Express Homework: Note Taker

+This Homework allowed us to create a server.
+We then created a ".json" file in order to stor our new notes.
+I used route in order to "GET", "POST" and "DELETE" a note array to and from the ".json" file.
+All of the front-end HTML was done for us, so there was not a lot of code to write.
+It did help reinforce the "readFile and writeFile"

 ## Description

 Create an application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.